anthonylst6/thesis/README.md

 10. (If personal computer is limited in RAM) Edit the `results_wa.pbs`, `results_ca.pbs` and `results_sa.pbs` job scripts in the `scripts` directory to be compatible with target HPC facility (the provided scripts were designed for the UNSW Katana computational cluster), then submit these as a batch job

 ## System and time requirements (for reproducing thesis results only)
-- For Western Australia (WA) raw data and results, up to 25 GB of storage, several days for raw data download (due to queueing in ECMWF CDS), and for data processing up to 60 GB of RAM over 12 hours if using 8 CPUs
+- For Western Australia (WA) raw data and results, up to 25 GB of storage, up to a day for raw data download (due to queueing in ECMWF CDS), and for data processing up to 60 GB of RAM over 12 hours if using 8 CPUs
-- For Central America (CA) raw data and results, up to 25 GB of storage, several days for raw data download (due to queueing in ECMWF CDS), and for data processing up to 60 GB of RAM over 12 hours if using 8 CPUs
+- For Central America (CA) raw data and results, up to 25 GB of storage, up to a day for raw data download (due to queueing in ECMWF CDS), and for data processing up to 60 GB of RAM over 12 hours if using 8 CPUs
-- For South America (SA) raw data and results, up to 80 GB of storage, several days for raw data download (due to queueing in ECMWF CDS), and for data processing up to 140 GB of RAM over 12 hours if using 8 CPUs
+- For South America (SA) raw data and results, up to 80 GB of storage, 1-2 days for raw data download (due to queueing in ECMWF CDS), and for data processing up to 140 GB of RAM over 12 hours if using 8 CPUs
 - The data processing can also be run with less RAM and fewer CPU cores but this will be slower and will require manual restarting of code everytime RAM limit is reached (the code was designed to pick up from where it left off).
-But in this case there should at least be 8 GB of RAM for WA and CA results, and at least 24 GB of RAM for SA results.
+But in this case there should at least be 8 GB of RAM for WA and CA results, and at least 24 GB of RAM for NB results (if using 4 CPU cores).